thelaycon/lazzaro/README.md

 ### Stage 2: Asynchronous Consolidation
 Lazzaro runs a multi-stage background process to move buffer data into long-term storage:
 1.  **Atomic Fact Extraction**: An LLM extracts discrete facts from the conversation stream.
-2.  **Deduplication**: New facts are compared against existing nodes in the target shard.
-If a match is found (cosine similarity > 0.95), the existing node's salience and access count are boosted instead of creating a duplicate.
+2.  **Deduplication**: New facts are compared against the entire memory base using **LanceDB vector search**.
+If a near-identical match (similarity > 0.95) is found, the existing node's salience and access count are boosted.
 3.  **Graph Linking**: New nodes are linked to each other (episodic link) and to semantically related existing nodes (associative link).
 4.  **Profile Update**: Relevant facts are used to refine the multi-domain User Profile.